Afoxcute/sworm/README.md

-Solana Swap App
+Sworm App

 Welcome to the Sworm App!

 This application allows users to connect their wallets and play a game(P2E) on the BSC blockchain.

 Features
 Wallet Integration: Connect your wallet to the app using thirdweb walletconnect to enable you to play the game and Typecript SDK(wormhole connect) for seamless bridging experience.